 Materials: Blank paper, vocabulary words

 Is that Sentence Correct is an English grammar activity.
-It’s a sneaky way to get your student to make grammatically correct sentences using the target vocabulary.
+It’s a sneaky way to get your student to make grammatically correct sentences using the target vocabulary (prepositions of place, reflexives or a prefix for example).
 Don’t you love that?
-I know that I sure dol.
+I know that I sure do.

 Start off by giving your student a few different vocabulary words.
 It should be something the student is quite familiar with already.
 The challenge in this activity is not the actual word; it’s using it in a sentence.